 - A pom.xml with all the correct references, or even a complete project folder with a pom.xml inside it

 From the pom.xml, you can create a project in your favourite IDE.
 I’m using IntelliJ myself.
+You will need to change the groupId and artifactId, of course, and whatever else you feel you need to change.
+Just keep the dependencies and plugins or it won’t work.

 The deployer requires a number of configuration files to run.
 I’m not going to explain what they all do, because that is documented here.
 I normally start by copying the config files of a deployer service that is already running somewhere, like on your development environment.